edelveart/edelveart.github.io/src/content/blog/formal-lang-galois.md

 ## Tarski’s Hierarchy

-Days later I had been readin some things about `DSLs`, because of something I’ll tell you later.
+Days later I had been reading some things about `DSLs`, because of something I’ll tell you later.
 I like to approach topics from perspectives that are sometimes absurdly wide.

 In this winding way I arrived at formal logic, where there is Tarski’s hierarchy, which I can summarize like this: denote $M_0$ as the object language (for example, first‑order logic) and $M_1$ as the metalanguage that defines truth for $M_0$.
 Likewise, $M_2$ would be the metalanguage speaking about $M_1$, and so on.

-This started to give me a feeling of closeness, though I couldn’t yet identify exactly what concept it was connected to.
+This evoked a sense of familiarity, though I couldn't yet pinpoint what it was related to.

 ## Finding the Link